 There are a few steep runs to keep advanced skiers happy in Appi, at least for a couple of days.
 If there’s some fresh powder you can sneak into the trees for some face shots – though it’s generally prohibited.
 And while the small number of skiers and boarders who venture into the trees means that fresh tracks at lunchtime are likely, enough do it that you can get away with it if you’re careful.
 Just don’t ski under the lift lines.

 First timers will spend most of their time on the lower mountain, on the Central First Quad that leaves from right outside the main hotel and resort center.
 Appi has a well-organized ski school with a few English-speaking instructors who can be requested for private lessons and are also available for group lessons.
-They are, however, not guaranteed in group lessons.
+Group lessons are, however, not guaranteed in group lessons.

 Appi Kogen has night skiing on a few slopes every day until 8pm.
 There are some good terrain-park facilities that are accessed off the high-speed express Central First Quad.
 Appi Kogen resort center has some good quality rentals, with the latest equipment from Salomon.